-Right in the centre - Rough roads ahead
+Right in the centre – A Thanksgiving and Anniversary wrap-up

 By Ken Waddell